 South Dakota is one of the most tax-friendly states, especially for retirees.
 Its sales tax rates are among the lowest in the nation and its average effective property tax rate is only a bit higher than the national average.
 Personal and property taxes are collected by local governments and used to provide funding for public school systems and city- and county-level projects and services.

-The Texas Constitution forbids personal income taxes for good.
+The Texas Constitution forbids personal income taxes.
 Instead of collecting income taxes, Texas relies on high sales and use taxes.
 When paired with local taxes, total sales taxes in some jurisdictions are as high as 8.25%.
 Property tax rates in Texas are also high.
-In fact, only three states have higher property tax rates.
+In fact, only a handful of states have higher property tax rates.

 Washington state has never had a personal income tax.
-And in 2010, residents maintained that tradition by voting against a proposed income tax that would have raised taxes on the state’s richest residents.
+As recently as 2010, residents maintained that tradition by voting against a proposed income tax that would have raised taxes on the state’s richest residents.
 Regardless of wealth, Washington taxpayers pay some of the highest sales taxes.
-The combined state and average local rate is 8.88%.
+The combined state and average local rate is over 9%.
 Gas prices are also usually high.
 While there’s no corporate income tax, businesses in Washington are required to pay other taxes including the business and occupation tax.

 If you want to live somewhere with low tax rates, you might want to consider moving to Wyoming.
 With no personal or corporate state income taxes, the Cowboy State also refrains from assessing any taxes on retirement income.
-Its average effective property tax rate is only 0.62% and its average sales tax rate is just 5.49%.
+Its average effective property tax rate is only about 0.6% and its average sales tax rate is just under 5.5%.

 To make up for not having an income tax, Wyoming generates most of its revenue by levying property taxes and taxing businesses that produce natural resources, like coal.